 Motion Simulation in Solid Edge using sketches together with Microsoft Excel VBA Programming Part III

-In previous example, I showed how to control variables in Solid Edge sketch using direct link to excel spreadsheet.
-In this example, I am going to show how to use VBA (Visual Basic for Application) in excel to control the variables in Solid Edge sketch.
+In a previous example, I showed how to control variables in a Solid Edge sketch using a direct link to an Excel spreadsheet.
+In this example, I am going to show how to use VBA (Visual Basic for Applications) in Excel to control the variables in a Solid Edge sketch directly.

-2) Press Alt+F11 to enter Microsoft Visual Basic windows as shown below
+Press Alt+F11 to enter the Microsoft Visual Basic window as shown below.

-3) Right click in Project Explorer at new file name (in this example, new excel file name = Book2) > Insert > Module
+Right-click in the Project Explorer on the new file name (in this example, Book2) > Insert > Module.

-4) To make Solid Edge type libraries available to the Visual Basic Object Browser, click References on the Project menu.
-On the References dialog box, select the Solid Edge libraries you want to access.
+To make Solid Edge type libraries available to the Visual Basic Object Browser, click References on the Tools menu (or Project menu depending on your version).
+On the References dialog box, select the Solid Edge libraries you want to access (specifically the Solid Edge Framework Type Library and Solid Edge Part Type Library).

 All variable automation is accessed through the Variables collection and Variable objects.
 The Variables collection serves two purposes: it allows you to create and access variable objects, and it allows you to work with dimensions as variables.